 What are the key things a business will need to focus on when growing?
 Is there one thing you’d say is the most crucial?

 I think it is hard to specify given how different the requirements are for each business.
-However ensuring they have the right people with the right skills, a well thought out business plan with defined targets backed by historical performance; and the number one for me, would, of course, be cash flow.
+However ensuring they have the right people with the right skills, a well thought out plan and a business continuity plan with defined targets backed by historical performance; and the number one for me, would, of course, be cash flow.
 Getting the balance right between paying creditors and being paid by debtors is key and will ensure your business doesn’t run out of cash as it looks to grow.

 If you could suggest one thing to help growing businesses improve their cash flow, what would it be?